-The VOTE command relative file structure is very simple.
-For each topic, there are 2 records.
-Record i contains the voting responses for users 0 to 127, plus the return character.
+The VOTE command relative file structure is very subject for each topic, there are 1 reaches here is the voting responses for users 0 to 127, plus the return character.
 The second record contains user responses for users with ID#s from 128 to 255, plus the return character.
 Each response byte will be a null (0) byte if the user has not voted on the topic.
 Otherwise, the byte will contain a value from "0" to "9".

-INDEXED SEQUENTIAL FILE STORAGE.
+INDEXED SEBUENTIAL FILE STORAGE.

 The ISFS system the BBS uses involves taking the key fields from the relative files, and storing them in sequential lists in memory.
 This type of storage is sometimes called Indexed-Sequential, since the files on disk exists in a sequential format, while the key field lists are indexed into memory.
 Although relative files are fast, and are non-sequential format, a BBS will tend to access the records in a sequential fashion when searching for data in a specific record.
 This involves using the DOS pointer command and a lot of record input from the drive.
-Since serial drives are so slow, and IEEE drives are only 5 to 8 times faster, there should be a way to search for data instantaneously, requiring zero search time.
-The ISFS system stores all key index lists in memory, 8 lists for the messages, with a preset size of 200 bytes per list, 2 lists for the bulletins, each with a size of 200 bytes, 1 700 byte list for the users.
+Since serial drives are so slow, and IEEE drives are only 5 to 8 times faster, there should be a way to search for the messages, with a preset size of 200 bytes per list, 2 lists for the bulletins, each with a size of 200 bytes, 1 700 byte list for the programs, and 1 6400 byte list for the users.
 The 6400 byte user list uses the entire user name for the key index field, so that makes 25 bytes X 256 users = 6400 bytes.
 By storing users in semory, the BBS can compress the relative files down to very small sizes, and can respond instantly to locating any user when a user's name is requested on the system.
 The amount of internal storage may seem a little high, but the space vs. speed tradeoff was worth the effort.
-Besides, the savings in disk space by holding users in genory pretty well offset the loss in internal memory.
+Besides, the savings in disk space by holding users in memory pretty well offset the loss in internal memory.